 Phase 2b Extension Study for HIV, as Monotherapy.
-There were 11 trial participants in the extension study who successfully completed 37 weeks of therapy and were not discontinued.
-Currently, there are a total of nine patients in this extension study and eight trial participants have surpassed three years of suppressed viral load with PRO 140 as a single agent therapy.
-This extension study remains ongoing.
+Currently, there are a total of six patients in this extension study and each has surpassed three years of suppressed viral load with PRO 140 as a single agent therapy.
+Certain patients dropped out of the study for various undisclosed reasons.
+This extension study remains ongoing with six patients.